-Thank you for choosing the Linksys Wireless-G Broadband Router.
-The Wireless-G Broadband Router will allow you to network wirelessly better than ever, sharing Internet access, files and fun, easily and securely.
+Thank you for choosing the Linksys Wireless-G Broadband Router with 2 Phone Ports.
+The Wireless-G Broadband Router with 2 Phone Ports will allow you to network wirelessly better than ever, sharing Internet access, files and fun, easily and securely.

-How does the Wireless-G Broadband Router do all of this?
+How does the Wireless-G Broadband Router with 2 Phone Ports do all of this?
 A router is a device that allows access to an Internet connection over a network.
-With the Wireless-G Broadband Router, this access can be shared over the four switched ports or via the wireless broadcast at up to 11Mbps for Wireless-B or up to 54Mbps for Wireless-G.
+With the Wireless-G Broadband Router with 2 Phone Ports, this access can be shared over the four switched ports or via the wireless broadcast at up to 11Mbps for Wireless-B or up to 54Mbps for Wireless-G.

 Use the WPA standard to secure your wireless network while the whole network is protected through a Stateful Packet Inspection (SPI) firewall and Network Address Translation (NAT) technology.
-The Router's SecureEasySetupTM feature makes it a snap to set up WPA when you have other SecureEasySetup devices-notebooks, printers, other peripherals-comprising your network.
-Run the Setup Wizard and it will guide you through the steps.
+Just run the Setup Wizard and it will guide you through the steps to set up your network.
 You can also access the Router's features through the easy-to-use, browser-based utility.